 Mistake#3: Not taking action on feedback

 Businesses may collect and analyze feedback but fail to take action on it.
 This can result in a lack of customer trust and missed improvement opportunities.
-To avoid this, businesses should develop an action plan based on the insights gained from customer feedback and follow through with implementation.
+To avoid this, businesses should develop an action plan based on the insights gained from customer feedback tools and follow through with implementation.

 Example: British Airways